-7.2.1 Where possible, green field run-off will be kept separate from silty water or other potentially contaminated water.
-Where appropriate, interceptor ditches and other drainage diversion measures will be installed - in advance of any excavation works - in order to collect and divert green field run-off away from construction disturbed areas.

-7.2.2 The Contractor channels separately silty and clean water drainage to vegetated areas at least 50 metres from watercourses to allow the settlement of solids.
-Where settlement over vegetation is not ecologically sound (e.g. involving intact blanket bog, requiring only rain-fed nutrients), or is not practical or adequate to deal with the volume of silt generated, the Contractor provides and maintains silt traps or settlement lagoons.
+- 7.2.1 Where possible, green field run-off will be kept separate from silty water or other potentially contaminated water, where appropriate, via interceptor ditches and other drainage diversion measures installed in advance of any excavation works to collect and divert green field run-off away from construction disturbed areas. - 7.2.2 The Contractor channels silty water drainage to vegetated areas at least 50 metres from watercourses to allow the settlement of solids.
+Where settlement over vegetation is not ecologically sound (e.g. involving intact blanket bog), or is not practical or adequate to deal with the volume of silt generated, the Contractor provides and maintains silt traps or settlement lagoons.